-R6GF units are certified as combination heating and cooling equipment for outdoor rooftop or ground level installations.
+These units are certified as combination heating and cooling equipment for outdoor rooftop or ground level installations.
 Units may be installed on combustible flooring or Class A, B, or C roofing material when used with bottom supply and return air ducts as long as the following requirements are met:

-- If using horizontal supply and return air ducts, the horizontal roof curb kit and return air kit must be installed prior to unit installation.
-Horizontal roof curb is required. - If using bottom discharge with return air ducts a roof curb must be installed prior to unit installation.
-See Rigging and Hoisting section for setting of the unit.

-• Sufficient clearance for unobstructed airflow through the outdoor coil must also be maintained in order to achieve rated performance.
-See page 7 for information about locating the equipment.
+- If using bottom discharge with return air ducts a roof curb must be installed prior to unit installation.
+See Rigging and Hoisting section for setting of the unit. - Sufficient clearance for unobstructed airflow through the outdoor coil must also be maintained in order to achieve rated performance.
+See page 5 for information about locating the equipment.